Foreign students weigh studying in person vs. losing visas

 “Everyone’s very worried,” he said.
 “We have our whole lives here.”

 Many American universities have come to depend on the revenue from more than 1 million international students, who typically pay higher tuition.
-President Donald Trump has insisted that schools and colleges return to in-person instruction as soon as possible — and some universities have accused the administration of issuing the guidelines to force the schools into reopening.
-Trump has alleged that schools are being kept closed for political reasons.
+President Donald Trump has insisted they return to in-person instruction as soon as possible, alleging that schools are being kept closed to harm the economy and make him look bad.

-Harvard University and the Massachusetts Institute of Technology filed a lawsuit this week to block the decision.
-The guidance was released the same day Harvard announced it would keep all undergraduate classes online this fall and several graduate schools have said they would as well.
-The university says the directive would prevent many of its 5,000 international students from remaining in the U.S.
+The guidance was released the same day Harvard announced it would keep all undergraduate classes online this fall.
+Harvard said the new Trump directive would prevent many of its 5,000 international students from remaining in the U.S.

-The University of Southern California sent a letter to students and faculty, saying it is “deeply troubled” by the decision.
+The University of Southern California sent a letter to students and faculty, saying it is “deeply troubled” and that the “the policy could negatively impact countless international students.”

-Like other universities, USC said it was pushing back and working to ensure students’ academic careers aren’t harmed, while exploring ways they can study in person safely if they wish.
+Like other universities, USC said it was pushing back and working to ensure students’ academic careers aren’t harmed, while exploring ways for students to safely study in person if they wish.

 The U.S. Chamber of Commerce said the directive could inflict “significant harm” on colleges, students, the business community and the economy.

-The U.S. State Department said in a release that international students are welcome in the U.S., but the policy “provides greater flexibility for non-immigrant students to continue their education in the United States, while also allowing for proper social distancing on open and operating campuses.”
+A U.S. State Department press release said the policy “provides greater flexibility for non-immigrant students to continue their education in the United States, while also allowing for proper social distancing on open and operating campuses.”

-A day after Harvard sued to block the policy, the university notified the court that immigration authorities appear to be already enforcing the guidance.
-A lawyer for Harvard said at a preliminary conference Thursday that a first-year student from Belarus was turned away from his flight at a Minsk airport and urged the judge to suspend the rule.
+A day after Harvard sued, the university notified the court that immigration authorities appear to be already enforcing the policy.
+A lawyer for Harvard urged the judge to suspend the rule, saying that a first-year student from Belarus was turned away from his flight at a Minsk airport.
 There is another hearing Friday.

 “This is very dangerous and cruel,” said Jessie Peng, a Chinese graduate student in analytics at Harrisburg University of Science and Technology.